RobertHechler/RobertHechler/README.md

 ### Hi, I'm Rob, a PhD candidate and Vanier Scholar at U Toronto :canada:

-- I'm interested in understanding how aquatic biodiversity responds to environmental change and do this using molecular and quantitative methods.
-I enjoy working both at global and local scales with rights and stakeholders in order to produce work that informs policy and conservation practices.
+- I'm a computational ecologist interested in understanding the processes that shape biodiversity dynamics in an era of global climate change.
+I enjoy working both at global and local scales, with rights and stakeholders, in order to produce work that informs conservation.
-- For my PhD, I'm working with [Marty Krkosek](https://krkosek.eeb.utoronto.ca/) at the University of Toronto, Department of Ecology and Evolutionary Biology.
+- For my PhD, I'm working with [Marty Krkosek](https://krkosek.eeb.utoronto.ca/) in the Department of Ecology and Evolutionary Biology, University of Toronto.
-- My research projects include:
+- I combine data synthesis, quantitative, molecular, and field-based approaches to investigate drivers of population dynamics and ecological stability.
+My ongoing projects include:
+    - quantifying drivers of nonlinear population dynamics
+    - identifying mechanisms promoting stability in exploited species
     - wild salmon conservation in collaboration with the [Musgamagw Dzawada’enuxw Fisheries Group](https://mdfgfisheries.ca/) and [Salmon Coast](https://salmoncoast.org/) :fish:
-    - species responses to heat stress
+    - characterizing species stress responses to rising temperatures
-    - developing new environmental RNA and DNA tools for biomonitoring
+    - developing new environmental RNA and DNA methods for biomonitoring
-    - nonlinear population dynamics to understand why populations fluctuate as they do

 Get in touch!
 - Email: [robert.hechler@mail.utoronto.ca](mailto:robert.hechler@mail.utoronto.ca)